SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 META_DATA_ATTR_NAME like 'author' and META_DATA_ATTR_VALUE like 'Alice'"
 ```

-Remember: '%' is a wildcard in iquest.
+Remember: in *iquest*, the percent sign (%) is the wildcard character that
+matches zero or more characters.

 ### Login

 You login to iRODS with the command

 ```
 iinit
 ```

-You will be asked for the iRODS server you would like to connect to the port (standard 1247), the zone name of the iRODS server, your iRODS user name and password.
+You will be asked for the iRODS server you would like to connect to the port
+(standard 1247), the zone name of the iRODS server, your iRODS user name and
+password.

 ### Basic commands

-First we will have a look at some very basic commands to move through the logical namespace in iRODS.
-The basic commands in iRODS are very similar to bash/shell commands.
+First we will have a look at some very basic commands to move through the
+logical namespace in iRODS.
+The basic commands in iRODS are very similar to
+bash/shell commands.
 You can browse through your collections with:

 ```
 ils
 ```

 And you can create new collections with:

 ```